-Garret is an Associate Financial Planner at RTD Financial.
+Garret is a Financial Planner at RTD Financial.
 Prior to joining RTD, Garret was a Wealth Management Consultant at Compass Financial Solutions in Bucks County, where he worked directly with clients, from onboarding and plan design, to implementation and ongoing service.

 As the son of small business owners, Garret’s dedication to client service is a testament to his childhood in New Hampshire.
 He graduated from the University of New Hampshire with a Bachelor of Science in Business Administration, Finance.
 He also studied through Bryant University where he earned the CERTIFIED FINANCIAL PLANNER™ designation.
 He is a member of the Financial Planning Association, and active within their NexGen community of planners under 36.
 Additionally, he volunteers for the Alzheimer’s Association Delaware Valley Region’s annual Party in Purple fundraising gala.